Independence movement in Puerto Rico: Seeking independence from the United States

+American business

+Through the 1930s, U.S. banking interests and corporations expanded their control of lands throughout Latin America.
+Taking Puerto Rico was seen as a part of American "Manifest destiny".
+The American government supported American corporations with military force on occasion.
+The profits generated by this one-sided arrangement were enormous, as US corporations developed large plantations.

 Several years after leaving office, in 1913 Charles H. Allen, the first civilian U.S. governor of Puerto Rico, succeeded to the presidency of the American Sugar Refining Company after serving as treasurer.
 He resigned in 1915, but stayed on the board.
 The company operated the largest sugar-refining operation in the world and was later renamed as the Domino Sugar company.
 According to historian Federico Ribes Tovar, Charles Allen leveraged his governorship of Puerto Rico into a controlling interest over the entire Puerto Rican economy through Domino Sugar.

 American professor and activist Noam Chomsky argued in the late 20th century that, after 1898 "Puerto Rico was turned into a plantation for U.S. agribusiness, later an export platform for taxpayer-subsidized U.S. corporations, and the site of major U.S. military bases and petroleum refineries."
 By 1930, over 40 percent of all the arable land in Puerto Rico had been converted into sugar plantations owned by Domino Sugar and U.S. banking interests.
 These bank syndicates also owned the insular postal system, the coastal railroad, and the San Juan international seaport.

-Taking Puerto Rico was seen as a part of American "Manifest destiny."
-The American government supported American corporations with military force on occasion.